lei-zhang/COSN_webinar/README.md

-Short reinforcement learning tutorial given at the Open Science Webiniar series (10 April 2020).
+Short reinforcement learning tutorial given at the Chinese Open Science Webinar series (10 April 2020).
+This repository includes the slides and the code demo.
+The recording can be found on YouTube (in Chinese): youtu.be/ss30ch9IZnw.

 ___